waytoo-average/Focus-zone/README.md

-# ECCAT Study Station: Your Academic Companion
+# Focus Zone: Your Academic Companion

-## 🎯 What is ECCAT Study Station?
+## 🎯 What is Focus Zone?

-ECCAT Study Station is a mobile application designed to empower students of the Egyptian Chinese College of Applied Technology (ECCAT) by providing seamless access to and organization of their academic materials directly from Google Drive.
+Focus Zone is a mobile application designed to empower students by providing seamless access to and organization of their academic materials directly from Google Drive.
 It helps students manage their studies efficiently with features including:

   * **Organized Study Materials:** Navigate through academic content structured by grade, department, year, semester, and subject.
   * **Integrated Document Viewing:** Directly view PDF files within the app with caching capabilities, and access other document types through an integrated web viewer.